Wunkolo/qreverse/README.md

 ...
 ```

 This basically implements a beefed-up 16-byte `bswap` using `SSSE3`.
 The heart of it all is the `_mm_shuffle_epi8` instruction which _shuffles_ the vector in the first argument according to the vector of byte-indices found in the second argument and returns this new _shuffled_ vector.
 A constant vector `ShuffleRev` is declared using `_mm_set_epi8` with each byte set to the index of where it should get its byte from(starting from least significant byte).
-You might read it as going from 0 to 15 in ascending order but this is actually indexing the bytes in reverse order which gives us a fully reversed 16-bit "chunk".
+You might read it as going from 0 to 15 in ascending order but this is actually indexing the bytes in reverse order which gives a fully reversed 16-bit sub-array of bytes.

 ![](images/SSSE3.gif)